dalmo1991/superflexPy/doc/elements_list.rst

 ***************

 This reservoir assumes that the storage-discharge relationship is described by a power function.
-This type of reservoir is common in hydrological models, in particular in the HBV family of models where it is used to represent the fast response of a catchment.
+This type of reservoir is common in hydrological models.
+For example, it is used in the HBV family of models to represent the fast response of a catchment.

 .. code-block:: python